chainwikinet/wikijs-farm-content/home.md

 :tomato: Smart contracts are hard to audit and bugs can result in lost funds.

-Harvest addresses this by deploying strategies to move assets between different yield farming opportunities to maximize yield. **Deposit into Harvest and Harvest takes care of APY tracking, strategy development and auditing, and gas costs.** Deposits are automatically compounded wherever possible to maximize yield.
+Harvest Finance addresses this by compounding yield farming rewards automatically wherever possible to maximize yield, and managing and developing new farming strategy relentlessly.

+ **Harvest takes care of gas costs, APY tracking, strategy development and auditing**

 # Learn More :mag: